knikhil25/python_game/README.md

 ## How to Play

 - **Movement**: Use Arrow Keys (↑ ↓ ← →) or WASD keys to move your character
-- **Goal**: Collect as many colorful stars as possible to increase your score
+- **Goal**: Collect as many colorful stars as possible to increase your score by _ten points_ per star!
-- **Avoid**: Don't touch the red rotating obstacles or it's game over!
+- **Avoid**: Don't touch the purple rotating comets or it's game over!
 - **Restart**: Press 'R' to restart after game over
+- **Laser Bombs**: Use the yellow laser bombs comin out of your suit to _demolish_ the comets and earn 5 points for each comet demolished

 ## Installation